iiasa/message_ix/doc/contributing.rst

 - Use **merge pull request** (also written “create a merge commit”) in all other cases.

-  PR branches *should* be rebased on the HEAD of ``main`` before merging.
+  PR branches **must** be rebased on the HEAD of ``main`` before merging.
   This is because some git-based tools will display commits from ``main`` and the PR branch interleaved if their dates and times are mixed, which makes it harder to read the commit history.
-  Rebasing avoids this problem by ensuring each PR's commits are displayed together and in sequence.
+  Rebasing avoids this problem by ensuring each PR's commits are displayed in sequence.

 __ https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-request-merges